 1827 August – The corporation agreed to replace the lower light house near the Cutter Hotel, which was in a ‘ruinous state’.
 It guided fishing boats ashore, clear of the rocks.
 The new one (still in existence) was built close to the old site, but had coloured lights and reflecters to make it more visible amongst the growing number of other lights nearby.

 1828 – Work started on building the new town of St Leonards, the creation of London architect James Burton, who had bought what had been farmland from the Eversfield estate.
 He decided to build an upper-class seaside resort for the well-off people of London.
 On 27 February 1828 Burton paid £7,800 for part of Gensing Farm, with a frontage of 1,151 yards, and the first stone of the new town (the St Leonards Hotel) was laid on 1 March.
 From 1828-30 he built the seafront (and the Archway at the east end), Crown House, Clock House, North and South Lodges and Maze Hill (west side).
-The hotel opened on 26 October 1829, and was renamed the Royal Victoria Hotel in 1834.
-‘Burton’s St Leonards’, as the town became known, provided few facilities and houses for the ordinary people it need to service the town – builders, labourers, servants, horsemen, shop-keepers etc – and in the early 1830s a large working class suburb quickly emerged on the east side of posh St leonards.
+The town’s first shop opened on 5 December 1828.
+The hotel opened on 26 October 1829, and was renamed the Royal Victoria Hotel in 1834 following the visit of Princess Victoria to the town that year.
+‘Burton’s St Leonards’, as the town became known, provided few facilities and houses for the ordinary people it need to service the town – builders, labourers, servants, horsemen, shop-keepers etc – and in the early 1830s a large working class suburb quickly emerged on the east side of posh St Leonards.
 This became what is now central St Leonards, with many of its first occupants being the former occupants of the America Ground.
+By 1835 many had moved to Shepherd Street, Norman Road, London Road and North Street.
 The creation of St Leonards opened up a new era in the history of the local building trade, with many builders become rich in the coming decades as all the town expanded, because both land and labour were cheap.

 1828 – The Hastings Brewery started in the Old Town.
 This was the town’s biggest brewery, occupying an extensive site between Courthouse Street, High Street and Roebuck Street.
 It was owned by Thomas Breeds, part of the Breeds family which seemed to have been running a brewery on some of that site for many years previously.
 From 1810 (possibly earlier) the Breeds family also had the Phoenix Brewery, on the south side of Courthouse Street; it ceased being a brewery around 1908.
 By the late 1870s the Hastings Brewery owned 28 pubs and hotels, both in Hastings and the surrounding area, including the George Hotel at Battle and the White Hart at Guestling.
 In 1931 the family sold the business, which then had 35 licensed freeholds, plus warehouses, cottages and farms.
 The brewery finally closed in 1952, and much of its site has been redeveloped, although the remains of the engine house, with the bottom of its chimney, are still on the frontage of The Bourne.

-1828 Jan 3 – A party of smugglers landed a cargo of spirits at Glyne Gap and set off inland with it.
-They were pursued by 21 Coast Blockade men, who caught them at Sidley, where a battle took place.
+1828 Jan 4 – A party of about 70 smugglers landed a cargo of spirits at Glyne Gap and set off inland with it.
+They and their 20 ‘batsmen’ (bodyguards) were pursued in a running fight by 21 Coast Blockade men, who caught them at Sidley, where a battle took place.
 Two smugglers and a Blockade man were killed.
 The contrabanders all escaped, but eight were later caught, tried and deported.

 1828 April 6 – Co-operatively-owned stores opened in Winding Street, probably the first such stores in Hastings.
 But despite having 160 members the business failed, as did others at later dates.